-A new trade deal between the U.S. and China will have an enormous impact on how the two countries interact.
+A recent trade deal between the U.S. and China will have an enormous impact on how the two countries interact.
 One of the largest ramifications could address problems involving trade secrets, but that isn’t guaranteed to make them the preferable option.

 In the past, China required U.S. companies to transfer technology over to Chinese companies in order to enter the market.
 Presenting technology that is protected by trade secrets is an exercise in trust, to be sure.
-While the pact signed Wednesday says this will no longer be a requirement going forward, you may still want to think twice about protecting your precious ideas with a trade secret label.
+While the pact signed recently says this will no longer be a requirement going forward, you may still want to think twice about protecting your valuable ideas with a trade secret label.

 Close to the vest

-Trade secrets differ a good deal from protections like patents, and it certainly does have some benefits.
+Trade secrets differ a good deal from protections like patents, and they certainly can have some benefits.
 A trade secret typically lasts as long as it remains a secret, while a patent requires upkeep and will expire after 20 years.
 There are no costs for registering a trade secret, aside from those used to keep the information secure.
 That said, it all hinges on confidentiality, and there are ways that you could lose protections.

 Behind the mystery